To what we promised our

 In 2015 we agreed with you our seven outcomes.
 The outcomes are the things that are important to you.
 To make sure that we are on track in providing these outcomes there are 26 performance commitments that track how well we are delivering on the promises we made.
 Each year we report to you on how we’re doing in delivering on our commitments.
 It’s important to us that you understand and trust the information we provide.

 To build trust in the information that we publish, we have developed an assurance plan that explains what we do to build confidence in our data and make it easy to read, access and understand.
 Each year we look again at our assurance plan, look ahead at the information we will publishing, how we are performing, and the risks we face.
 We tell you about this in our Risks, Strengths and Weaknesses statement.

-Once we have created our Risks, Strengths and Weaknesses statement we then publish our next draft Assurance Plan and we consult with you on the assurance activities we put in place.
+Once we have created our Risks, Strengths and Weaknesses statement we then publish and consult our draft Assurance Plan.

 If you'd like any further information - please contact us